-Refunds will be given in the first four weeks of school at 50%.
+Refunds will be given in the first two weeks of school at 50%.
 After this, refunds may be given on a case-by-case basis.

 A waiting list is maintained in the event of vacancies and is handled on a first come, first served, basis.
 If space allows, we will accept new registrants after the school year begins.
-However, we will not accept new students after February 1st of the spring semester.
+However, we will not accept new students after March 1st of the spring semester.
 Tuition is pro-rated for those who enroll late.

 Current students and their siblings will be given an opportunity to pre-register for the following year's classes before enrollment is open to new families.
-You may pre-register by filling out an application and sending a \$100, non-refundable, reservation fee.
-This will guarantee your child's spot in our program and you will receive a confirmation letter as your receipt.
+You may pre-register by filling out an application and sending a \$150, non-refundable, reservation fee.
+This will guarantee your child's spot in our program; you will receive a confirmation letter as your receipt.

 All children will be considered for the Co-op and given an adjustment period of five weeks to work with their age group.
 Reasonable accommodations will be made for children with special needs to help them remain in the program; however, children who pose a physical risk to the other children or whose behavior is too disruptive as to inhibit the program, will not be allowed to remain.
 The Board will make a final determination.
-In our Program, we view discipline not as a means of punishing a child who has acted inappropriately, but rather as a means of teaching a child.
-Positive discipline teaches children where the limits are set, how to maintain control over their bodies and how to solve problems in the event of conflict.